 I was thirty years old, newly divorced, and working at a hot dog shack.
 However that looked on paper, I felt like I was moving forward—something new was on the horizon; I could feel it.
 I still had some savings left from when I first moved to Portland, and used it set out on a soul-searching road trip across America, racking up 120 hours of driving time and stopping off at roadside motels whenever I was ready for a break (not long after the divorce, I’d sold the moped for a used Saab).
-The trip, or the subsequent silent meditation retreat I attended, didn’t provide any immediate answers but helped me see I was ready to take ownership over the next chapter of my life.
+Neither the trip nor the subsequent silent meditation retreat I attended provided any immediate answers, but helped me see I was ready to take ownership over the next chapter of my life.
 Upon returning to Portland, I reminded myself that Zach’s was yet another “transition” job and refocused on my goal to pursue more meaningful, sustainable work.

 I returned to the job listings and spotted a position at a residential facility for children with behavioral and mental health issues.
 The company was seeking entry-level candidates with degrees in psychology.
 I wondered if my master’s in sociology was a close-enough fit.
 I’d grown up babysitting and loved working with kids, and this sounded like a job that would actually be challenging and fulfilling.
-(Working with these kids, many of whom had serious mental health and medical diagnoses, would prove very different from the babysitting I’d done in my teenage years.)
-The starting pay was very low—around $10 an hour—and the position seemed to be geared toward recent college graduates.
+(However, working with these kids, many of whom had serious mental health and medical diagnoses, would prove very different from the babysitting I’d done in my teenage years.)
+The starting pay was very low—around ten dollars an hour—and the position seemed to be geared toward recent college graduates.
 But I knew I’d have to go back to an entry-level role if I really wanted to restart my career, so I applied.
 What did I have to lose?

 By this point, I’d held dozens of jobs and was skilled at interviewing.
 However, with the onset of my vocal condition, interviews weren’t as breezy as they used to be, and I began to dread them.
 Getting nervous only made it worse.
 Thankfully, even though my professional experience wasn’t an ideal match, the interview went well enough, and I was offered the job.
 My colleagues were all young, eager, and dedicated to the work.
 I was energized and inspired by their dedication.
-I worked from 1:00 PM to 10:00 PM.
+I worked from 1:00 p.m. to 10:00 p.m.
 Many of the employees regularly met up after work to unwind.
-One of our favorite bars was a dive named Lotsa Luck, with an old school jukebox.
+One of our favorite bars was a dive named Lotsa Luck Bar & Grill, with an old-school jukebox.
 We would all cram around a little table to download about the day over sweaty glasses of beer.
 I’d lived in Portland for just over a year, and my life was starting to have a sense of order.
-I liked the meaningfulness of this new job and my fledgling group of co-worker friends.
+I liked the meaningfulness of this new job and my fledgling group of coworker friends.
 I’d moved apartments again and was living in a tiny studio that felt cozy.
 For the first time in a long while, I felt like I had some sense of community.
 I put “figuring things out” on pause and allowed myself to enjoy being exactly where I was.
 I was at home.
 And right around this time, I met Chris.